TechColab/uEVSE/README.md

  * con Needs a 3.3V supply regulator
  * con Very limited outputs, in terms of count and restrictions
  * con Needs software development
 Probably about the same size and cost.

+## ESP_EVSE first test
+My mini ESP-01 prototype carrier board was ideal for this with the addition of a 3-pin 3.3V miniaturee DC-DC regulator and a couple of capacitors.
+Using a very simple Arduino sketch of little more than four delayMicroseconds() calls, this was immdiately more stablee than the 555.
+I just added a 4424 driver IC to the patch-bay area and the 1k resistor at the output to get it working.
+There are still the occasional drawn-out delays and it took a while to get the frequency and duty right but I was confident enough to let it on over-night.
+I had the duty set for about 6A and after 6h50m on the cheap tariff it had charged 8.89kWh.
+A success.

 ## To do
 I will look into the pin usage so I can use 2 pins to drive each part of the H-bridge separately to get a good dead-zone.